-At both these services we read the Bible, and with God's help, seek to understand what it is saying and how it applies to our lives.
+At our services, we read the Bible, and with God's help, seek to understand what it is saying and how it applies to our lives.?

-We run Christianity Explored and Discipleship Explored courses on demand (www.christianityexplored.org).
-We recently ran God's Big Picture course (www.godsbigpicture.co.uk) and are also committed to doing one to one Bible Studies.
+We run Christianity Explored and Discipleship Explored courses on demand (www.christianityexplored.org).?
+We ran God's Big Picture course (www.godsbigpicture.co.uk) and are also committed to doing one to one Bible Studies.

 What we believe